-The addition of electron cyclotron radio frequency (ECRF) for pre-ionization and plasma heating greatly assists plasma formation and burnthrough and allows for a reduction in the required electric field by approximately a factor of two [14].
-Lower hybrid radio frequency (LHRF) heating, as is utilized in EAST, aids greatly in plasma burnthrough, but generally does not aid in pre-ionization, and is not as effective as ECRF [9] heating which is used in KSTAR for reduction of electric field requirements.
-Generally, the EAST electric field capability was approximately twice the minimum ohmic startup requirement at $E{\phi \text{EAST}} \sim 6 \text{ V/m}$, while KSTAR, with its ECRF capability, was designed with $E{\phi \text{KSTAR}} \sim 3 \text{ V/m}$ capability.
+The addition of ECRF for pre-ionization and plasma heating greatly assists plasma formation and burnthrough and allows for a reduction in the required electric field by approximately a factor of two [16].
+Lower hybrid radio frequency (LHRF) heating, as is utilized in EAST, aids greatly in plasma burnthrough, but generally does not aid in preionization, and is not as effective as ECRF [10] heating which is used in KSTAR for reduction of electric field requirements.
+Generally, the EAST electric field capability was approximately twice the minimum ohmic startup requirement at $E{\phi \text{EAST}} \sim 0.6 \text{ V/m}$ , while KSTAR, with its ECRF capability, was designed with $E{\phi \text{KSTAR}} \sim 0.3 \text{ V/m}$ capability.
 Both design values represent a factor of two margin over predicted limits to account for design anomalies associated with startup of a new machine and are essentially identical to the criteria established many years ago for ITER [12].

-The overall methodology and software used to develop a machine-dependent scenario for plasma startup is delineated in [12,15].
+The overall methodology and software used to develop a machine-dependent scenario for plasma startup is delineated in [12,17].
 Here we provide an overview of the procedure and examples of its use.
 For the resistor driven breakdown used in KSTAR and EAST, and planned for ITER, the primary design must define the initial magnetization (IM) coil current state and the resistor values needed to drive the fields required for plasma evolution.
 The power supply system is then available to fine-tune the coil voltages to best match the prescribed coil current scenario and ultimately the plasma requirements.
 Eddy currents in the vessel must be included in the analysis since they substantially alter the fields in the early phases of plasma formation.
 The design is constrained by restrictions placed on the allowable coil currents, voltage, and coil current ramp rate based on particular machine limitations.
-The design is done with an optimization routine that includes the influence of eddy currents [12] and allows for inclusion of all superconducting magnet constraints [15].
+The design is done with an optimization routine that includes the influence of eddy currents [12] and allows for inclusion of all superconducting magnet constraints [17].

-Scenario development consists of determination of the IM state currents based on a least square minimization technique, along with specification of the resistor, and voltage and current wave forms required.
+Scenario development consists of determination of the IM state currents based on a least square minimization technique, along with specification of the resistor, and voltage and current waveforms required.
 These latter are determined by an eigenmode analysis of the circuit equations coupled to a linear quadratic programming methodology to match plasma evolution targets expressed in Table I and include constraints associated with PF coil system such as current, voltage and coil ramp rate limits.
-The routines all are formulated utilizing the TokSys [4] environment specific to each device.
+The routines all are formulated utilizing the TokSys [8] environment specific to each device.
 Fig. 3 shows examples of the initial IM state and target/simulated plasma vacuum field trajectories based on the optimized breakdown resistor scenario developed for EAST first plasma.
 Commissioning limitations included in the scenario development were primarily current and current ramp rate limits.
-The IM state current produced approximately 3 Vs of flux (double swing ~6 Vs) [15].
+The IM state current produced approximately 3 Vs of flux (double swing ~6 Vs) [17].
 The KSTAR commissioning included much more restrictive limits on PF coil currents and overall current swing capability.
 Overall Nb3Sn PF magnets have a tremendous flux production capability; however, for commissioning, PF current and current swing capability was constrained by administrative, zero crossing, and site power limitations.
 For KSTAR two IM states were investigated: "conventional" with a coil current distribution that decreases from the inboard solenoid coils to the outside PF coils and "dipole" with approximately equal current magnitudes in the PF coils but with the outer two coils containing equal and opposite current in order to cancel their large fields at the plasma null location.
-Fig. 4 compares the two configurations optimized to produce 1 Vs flux at the breakdown location.
-The conventional configuration generates a much larger null than the dipole but has much higher peak currents.
-Based on KSTAR current and power limits, the dipole configuration is capable of providing more flux and ultimately more plasma current.
-During actual plasma operations the IM states were modified to reflect additional machine constraints, including the influence of non-linear magnetic materials [18].
+Fig. 4 compares the two configurations optimized to produce 1 Vs flux at the breakdown